-- □ Name of Applicant (if different than Owner).
+Name of Applicant (if different than Owner).
 This is the name of the entity or individual that is requesting a grant.
-If a grant is awarded it will be awarded to the entity named here. - □ Owner(s) of property - □ Address: provide a full mailing address for the application. - □ Contact information for all parties Owner(s), Lessees, Contractors, Consultants - □ Address of the Project - Grant Amount requested and Total Project Cost.

-Part B - DESCRIPTION OF THE PROJECT

-The Applicant shall provide a description of construction-related activities to be carried out as part of this Project.
-The applicant will also provide a project schedule to show how the project will be completed in 12 months.
-The Applicant shall provide supporting documentation including:
+If a grant is awarded it will be awarded to the entity named here.
+Owner(s) of property Address: provide a full mailing address for the application.
+Contact information for all parties - Owner(s), Lessees, Contractors, Consultants Address of the Project Grant Amount requested and Total Project Cost.
+The Apas par projec B - DESCRIPTION OF THE PROJECT oplicant shall provide a description of construction-related activities to be carried out to of this Project.
+The applicant will also provide a project schedule to show how the t will be completed in 12 months.
+The Applicant shall provide supporting nentation including: